-The Program in the Environment currently offers Majors in Environmental Science and Environmental Studies and a Minor in Environmental Studies.
+Loyola's unique Program in the Environment offers three majors: Environmental Science, Environmental Studies (Humanities) and Environment Studies (Social Sciences) and a Minor in Environmental Studies.
 Students majoring in Environmental Science acquire basic knowledge of the physical and biological aspects of ecological systems and apply this knowledge to solving problems arising from human activities.
 Environmental Studies majors take an integrated approach to study human interactions with the environment and generally emphasize studies in policy, law, economics, literature, sociology, communications and other disciplines in the humanities or social sciences.
 All students complete a Senior Capstone, a culmination of their studies, which consists of an internship, research project, independent study or thesis.